Queen Elizabeth National Park – Uganda

 Queen Elizabeth National Park Uganda Wildlife Safari Experience

-Covering over 1,978 square kilometers in western Uganda, Queen Elizabeth National Park is known for its diverse landscapes, rich wildlife and unique experiences.
+Covering over 1,978 square kilometers in western Uganda, Queen Elizabeth National Park is known for its diverse landscapes, rich wildlife, and unique experiences.
 The park was established as a protected area in 1952 and named in honor of Queen Elizabeth II.
 As you step into Queen Elizabeth National Park, the first thing that strikes you is the vastness of its savannahs and plains dotted by acacia trees.

-With the backdrop of the Rwenzori Mountains, the park’s scenic views include dozens of explosive craters, the lush forests in Kyambura gorge with a thriving population of chimpanzees, the Kazinga Channel with its banks lined with hippos, buffalo, and elephants, and the endless Ishasha plains, whose fig trees hide lions.
+With the backdrop of the Rwenzori Mountains, the park’s scenic views include dozens of explosive craters, the lush forests in Kyambura Gorge with a thriving population of chimpanzees, the Kazinga Channel with its banks lined with hippos, buffalo, and elephants, and the endless Ishasha plains, whose fig trees hide lions.

 The Kasenyi Plains, in particular, are a highlight, with their golden grasses swaying in the breeze and providing a picturesque backdrop for wildlife sightings.